danielbodnar/awesome-stars/README.md

 ## markdown

+- [essamamdani/search-result-scraper-markdown](https://github.com/essamamdani/search-result-scraper-markdown) - This project provides a powerful web scraping tool that fetches search results and converts them into Markdown format using FastAPI, SearXNG, and Browserless.
+It includes the capability to use proxies
 - [hackmdio/codimd](https://github.com/hackmdio/codimd) - CodiMD - Realtime collaborative markdown notes on all platforms.
 - [MichaelCurrin/badge-generator](https://github.com/MichaelCurrin/badge-generator) - Magically generate Markdown badges for your docs 🛡️ 🦡 🧙
 - [swsnr/mdcat](https://github.com/swsnr/mdcat) - cat for markdown